ngraczykowski/iris-root/modules/scb-bridge/README.md

     - `https://lima.silenteight.com/rest/scb-bridge/v1/gnsrt/recommendation`
     - `https://lima.silenteight.com/rest/scb-bridge/v1/gnsrt/system-id/random`

+## Test script

+For your convenience you may use [testing script](scripts/smoke-tests.sh) which issues gns-rt random requests and logs the responses.

 ## Running tests in Gradle

 By default, build run all tests.
 However, some integration tests take too much time.
 In order to